tvallotton/pgc/readme.md

       -
 ```

 ## Foreign key enums
-It is a better practice to use foregin keys instead of enums in postgres, since this makes the program more extensible, and future changes to the enum easier to implement.
+It is a better practice to use foregin keys instead of enums in postgres, since this makes the program more extensible, and future changes to the enum are easier to implement.
 For this reason you can mark a table as an enum in your config file.
 For example, here we have a schema with a foreign key enum:
 ```sql
 create table user_role (
     id text primary key